MongoDB plugin

 Functionality

-The search step’s input and step context are used to generate a document and the values to complete it; the batch of results is then forwarded to the next step(s).
+The search step’s input and step context are used to generate a query document.
+The matching results are wrapped in a MongoDBSearchResult and forwarded to the next step(s).
+Access the result documents via result.documents: List<Document>.

 Example